atapas/horoscope-app/README.md

 # Prediction

 A new Flutter project to build an app that has basic layout, routing and server communication over REST APIs.
 What would be better than knowing your Horoscope in real!
-If you like the work, please encourage with a *(star)
+If you liked the work, please encourage with a *(star)

 ## Getting Started